-- All new Trustees attend an induction programme that introduces the Trust Deed and Rules, Statement of Investment Principles, Statement of Funding Principles and other Funds policy documents, for example the Funds' Management of Conflicts of Interest policy.
-This programme was completed by all new Trustees appointed during the scheme year. - Every year, each Trustee completes a training needs self-assessment.
-The Funds Office uses this, and any other feedback provided by the Trustees on their knowledge and skills, to identify areas where training is required. - All Trustees can access the ITB Pension Funds Trustees' website which contains all the key governance documentation for the Funds including the Trust Deed and Rules, Annual Report & Financial Statements, Statements of Investment Principles and Statements of
+New Trustee Directors attend an induction programme that introduces the Trust Deed and Rules, Statement of Investment Principles, Statement of Funding Principles and other Funds policy documents, for example the Funds' Conflicts of Interest policy.
+This programme was completed by all new Trustee Directors appointed during the scheme year.
+New Trustee Directors also attended training